The verdict

 What AI doesn't mention

-- −Can be loud on the maximum turbo setting
+- −Fan can be loud on maximum speed settings

 What AI consistently says